 Abstract: Computer vision has made impressive gains through the use of deep learning models, trained with large-scale labeled data.
 However, labels require expertise and curation and are expensive to collect.
 Can one discover useful visual representations without the use of explicitly curated labels?
 In this talk, I will present several case studies exploring the paradigm of self-supervised learning — using raw data as its own supervision.
 Several ways of defining objective functions in high-dimensional spaces will be discussed, including the use of General Adversarial Networks (GANs) to learn the objective function directly from the data.
 Applications of self-supervised learning will be presented, including on/off-screen source separation, image forensics, paired and unpaired image-to-image translation (aka pix2pix and cycleGAN), and curiosity-based exploration.

 Bio: Alexei (Alyosha) Efros joined UC Berkeley in 2013.
-Prior to that, he was nine years on the faculty of Carnegie Mellon University, and has also been affiliated with École Normale Supérieure/INRIA and University of Oxford.
+Prior to that, he was on the faculty of Carnegie Mellon University for nine years, and he has also been affiliated with École Normale Supérieure/INRIA and University of Oxford.
 His research is in the area of computer vision and computer graphics, especially at the intersection of the two.
 He is particularly interested in using data-driven techniques to tackle problems where large quantities of unlabeled visual data are readily available.
 Efros received his PhD in 2003 from UC Berkeley.
 He is a recipient of CVPR Best Paper Award (2006), Sloan Fellowship (2008), Guggenheim Fellowship (2008), SIGGRAPH Significant New Researcher Award (2010), 3 Helmholtz Test-of-Time Prizes (1999,2003,2005), and the ACM Prize in Computing (2016).

 The Donald B. Gillies Memorial Lectureship in Computer Science was established at the University of Illinois through memorial gifts by family and friends, with a major contribution by the Digital Equipment Corporation.